JanneMattila/www/docs/_posts/2023/10/2023-10-23-azure-budgets-and-cost-alerts.markdown

 It reminds me that I should release my test environments or shut them down to save costs.
 It’s also easy to calculate from days that how much over I’m most likely to go.
 If I need more information, I can go to [Cost analysis](https://learn.microsoft.com/en-us/azure/cost-management-billing/costs/reporting-get-started#cost-analysis) to study my costs.
-At the end of the month, I might get notification if cost is going over the budget.
+At the end of the month, I might get notification if the cost is going over the budget.
 Again, this is just a safety net for me to be aware of the situation.

 Getting notifications is a good way of verifying that your notification setup is working.
-This is especially important if you pass this notification using webhook to your chatops channel or something similar, which might expire after some time.
+This is especially important if you pass this notification using webhook to your ChatOps channel or something similar, which might expire after some time.

 If you only use "actual" cost alert with value which is equal to your budget,